ezcatdb/molbiol_lung_corpus-guidelines/_event/Cellular_process.md

 This event is based on the <a href="http://www.nactem.ac.uk/meta-knowledge/">GENIA-Meta-knowledge corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.

+Among the biological processes, those processes on the cellular levels are categorized into this event.

 The following words/phrases can be triggers of this event:

 - apoptosis (UMLS; C0162638)